 By Megan J. Anderson from Packing up the Pieces

 One of the Czech Republic’s most popular landmarks is located a little over an hour away from Prague in the town of Pilsen (Plzeň).
 Here, you’ll find the iconic Pilsner Urquell Brewery.
-The most famous brewery in the Czech Republic can be reached as a day trip from Prague via a guided tour, car, or a quick train ride.
-Both major bus companies, Flixbus, and Regiojet, offer multiple departures daily.
+The most famous brewery in the Czech Republic can be reached on a day trip from Prague via a guided tour, car, or a quick train ride.
+Both major bus companies, Flixbus and Regiojet, offer multiple departures daily.

 Today, it’s possible to tour both the Pilsner Urquell and Gambrinus Breweries.
 The classic Pilsner Urquell tour provides an insight into the history, a look into the bottling plant, and a walk below ground into the ice cellars.
 Here, sip on the perfect glass of unpasteurized, unfiltered, golden glass of Pilsen.
 The tasting room is 50 meters below ground and is enjoyed next to wooden storage barrels.

-Natural Landmarks In Czech Republic
+Natural Landmarks In the Czech Republic

 By Raluca from Travel With A Spin

 Bohemian Switzerland National Park offers several hiking experiences for all levels and rock-climbing opportunities.
 But the first choice for most visitors is the trail to Pravcicka Gate, the largest natural sandstone arch in Europe.
-Most people can go through the path, as it is on the easy side, and the reward is pretty amazing.
+Most people can go through the path, as it is on the east side, and the reward is pretty amazing.

 The trail starts in Hrensko, a village less than two hours by car from Prague, making it an amazing day trip.
 Hiking up from Hotel Mezni Louka to the arch and back takes around three hours.
-Even if it’s a pretty easy path, though it’s not proper for persons with disabilities as the last part gets a little bit steeper.
+Even if it’s a pretty easy path, though it’s not proper for persons with disabilities, the last part gets a bit steeper.
 Beautiful flowers, strange sandstone formations, dense forests, and viewpoints will make for pleasant stops on your way up.